 - 1. How has the work on this micro-credential affected your practice surrounding bullying? - 2.
-Describe how you've grown professionally while working through this micro-credential. - 3.
-What steps will you take based on what you learned by completing this micro-credential?
+Describe how you've grown as a professional while working through this micro-credential. - 3.
+What steps will you take going forward based on what you learned by completing this micro-credential?

-Passing: Reflection proves that this activity has positively impacted educator practice and student success.
-Specific examples are cited directly from personal or work-related experiences to support claims.
-Also included are specific, actionable steps that demonstrate how new learning will be integrated into future practices.
+Passing: Reflection provides evidence that this activity has had a positive impact on both educator practice and student success.
+Specific examples are cited directly from personal or work related experiences to support claims.
+Also included are specific actionable steps that demonstrate how new learning will be integrated into future practices.